jrjames83/search_with_machine_learning_course/week3/project_commentary.md

 ### How many unique categories did you see in your rolled up training data when you set the minimum number of queries per category to 1000?
 To 10000?

-- 500 threshold: `559`
+- 500 threshold: `559 unique categories`
-- 1000 threshold: `406`
+- 1000 threshold: `406 unique categories`
-- 10000 threshold: `79`
+- 10000 threshold: `79 unique categories`

 Link to notebook/algorith/output: https://gist.github.com/jrjames83/35a454dd8312d421186bee2498b7226b

 ### Best values acheived for `R@1`, `R@2` and `R@3`

 #### Model Training and Parameterization
 - 25 epochs and wordNgrms of 2 were better than the defaults.
-I kept getting core dumps during training when experimenting with non default learning rates, so I moved on.
+I kept getting core dumps during training when experimenting with non default learning rates along with wordNgrams, so I moved on and used the below:
 ```
 WORKING_DIR=/workspace/datasets/fasttext
 MODEL_NAME="category_model_week3"